A Comprehensive Review of the Video-to-Text Problem: Methods for Generating Video Descriptions

-On the other hand, another essential aspect of this approach is rigidly producing sentences with syntactic correctness.
+Another essential aspect of SVO approach is rigidly producing sentences with syntactic correctness by using a reduced set of templates.
 As we explain in the next section, the most successful video captioning methods have a strong dependency on the effectiveness of semantic representations learned from visual models, but often produce syntactically incorrect sentences that harm their performance on standard datasets.
-Because of this, recent deep-learning-based methods address this limitation by considering syntactic \emph{representation learning} as an essential component of video captioning approaches~\citep{Hou2019JointCaptioning,Wang2019ControllableNetwork,Perez-Martin2021ImprovingEmbedding,Perez-Martin2020IMFD-IMPRESEEEmbedding}.
-We study all these works in Section~\ref{sec:dg-syntactic-based}.
+Because of this, recent deep-learning-based methods address this limitation by considering the learning of representations with syntactic information as an essential component of video captioning approaches~\citep{Hou2019JointCaptioning,Wang2019ControllableNetwork,Perez-Martin2021ImprovingEmbedding,Perez-Martin2020IMFD-IMPRESEEEmbedding}.
+These methods, along with the SVO-based methods, have shown that videos, in addition to the appearance, motion, audio and semantic information, have implicit syntactic information that can be directly extracted from visual information.
+We examine these works as \textit{Syntactic Guiding (SyG)-based approaches} in Section~\ref{sec:dg-syntactic-based}.